arfeo/go-api/README.md

 ### Server side scripts

-Create a directory of your project and `main.go` file in it.
+Create a directory of your project.

-Create `config.json` file in the project's root directory.
+Create `config.json` file in the project's directory.
 It should have the next structure:

 ```json
 {